Otsutsukii/aoc/README.md

-# AoC-OpenAI
+# AoC-Github-Copilot
- OpenAI guided solutions for Advent of Code
+ Github Copilot guided solutions for Advent of Code